Professor Philomena Murray – Director of CONREP

 Asher Hirsch is a Senior Policy Officer with the Refugee Council of Australia, the national umbrella body for refugees and the organisations and individuals who support them.
 His work involves research policy development and advocacy on national issues impacting refugee communities and people seeking asylum.
 Asher is also completing a PhD at Monash University in refugee and human rights law.
 His research investigates Australia’s migration control activities in Southeast Asia, which aim to prevent asylum seekers from reaching Australian territory and seeking protection.
 He holds a Bachelor of Arts, a Master of Human Rights Law, a Juris Doctor and a Graduate Diploma in Legal Practice.

-Associate Professor Pierluigi Musarò
+Professor Pierluigi Musarò

 Associate Professor Marco Borracetti